-The IRS suggests that artwork valued at over $5,000 should be appraised and if it’s worth $20,000 or more, you must have the item appraised.
+The IRS suggests that artwork valued at over $5,000 should be appraised, and you must have the item appraised if it’s worth $20,000 or more.
 Attach a copy of the appraisal to your tax return.

-You can request a Statement of Value from the IRS if you’re donating anything that’s extremely valuable—worth $50,000 or more—but it will cost you $2,500 for up to three items and $250 each for every item over three.
+You can request a Statement of Value from the IRS if you’re donating anything that’s extremely valuable—worth $50,000 or more—but it will cost you $6,500 for one to three items and $300 each for every item over three.

 You’ll also have to submit Form 8283 and complete Section B for these items.
-Technically, Form 8283 must be submitted for all donations valued at over $500 but really pricey gifts over $5,000 require that you fill out Section B as well.
+Technically, Form 8283 must be submitted for all donations valued at over $500, but really pricey gifts over $5,000 require that you fill out Section B of the form as well.

 As for aircraft, cars, and boats, the rules here are particularly tricky and you might have a choice of valuation methods depending on what the charity does with the gift.
 You’ll most likely need the help of a tax professional if you’re going to be this generous.